 Reasons To Keep Your Maine Coon Cat Indoors

-Maine Coon cats are very expensive.
-See the latest Maine Coon kitten and cat prices here.
+Maine Coon cats are very expensive (2024 Maine Coon Prices).

-With the average price of a purebred Maine Coon kitten ranging anywhere from $800 to upwards of $2,500, it should not be a surprise many Maine Coon cats get stolen each year.
+With the average price of a purebred Maine Coon kitten ranging between $800 to $2,500, its no surprise that many of these pedigree cats are stolen each year.

 2. Complying With Breeder Contracts

 Registered Maine Coon cat breeders typically sell kittens with contracts stipulating that the cat must be kept indoors to ensure their safety and well-being.